Cardiopulmonary Resuscitation (CPR) Education

 The Emergency Medical Services (EMS) Division administers a countywide Cardiopulmonary Resuscitation (CPR) Education Program which focuses on providing CPR training to targeted groups.
 The desired impact is to provide CPR training to citizens thus increasing the incidence of bystander initiated CPR and improving the chance of survival from cardiac arrest for citizens in King County.

-The student CPR training program provides CPR Training to approximately 18,000 students in grades six through twelve each year in King County, excluding the Seattle School District.
-Seventeen school districts participate in the Student CPR Training Program, with the majority contracting with the EMS Division to provide funds for the program in their district.
-Approximately $48,000 annually is divided amongst all school districts to be used for:
+Washington state law (RCW 28A.230.179) requires that school districts offer CPR/AED instruction in at least one health class necessary for graduation.
+The King County EMS Student CPR training program provides CPR/AED Training to approximately 11,000 students in grades six through twelve each year in King County, excluding the Seattle School District.
+Twelve school districts participate in the Student CPR Training Program and receive funds for the program in their district.
+Approximately $63,000 annually is divided amongst all school districts to be used for:

 - Training school teachers to be CPR instructors;

 - Purchase of CPR equipment, audio visual aids and supplies;